 Going plant-based doesn’t have to be an all-or-nothing way of eating.
 Overall, more people are eating fewer animal products and more whole plant foods — which can be great steps for health and for the environment.

-In Conclusion, Here’s Our Hope for the Future of Food
+Our Hope for the Future of Food

-First of all, you don’t need to identify as a vegan or vegetarian to care about your health, animals, or the planet.
+Here’s what we think: You don’t need to identify as a vegan or vegetarian to care about your health, animals, or the planet.

 And we want to help more people everywhere make conscious, healthy choices about what they eat — and why.